Integrating Personalization With Search

 You can use the Site Search API call to get products to display on the search results page.
 This API was designed to return products based on the user’s full search query when they click Submit (or Enter).
 This API can also return scores, or the relevancy score combined with the personalization score, for product search results.
 Use the query parameter to specify the search term and a comma-separated list of product attributes you want returned in the response in the fieldList parameter.

-Note that there is a similar API called the Product Search API.
-Do NOT use the Product Search API in production environments - use Site Search instead.
-The Product Search should only be used for testing, to view relevancy scores and personalization scores in product search results.
+There is a similar API called the Product Search API.
+Do not use the Product Search API in production environments—use Site Search instead.
+The Product Search should only be used for testing of relevancy scores and personalization scores in product search results.

 An example Site Search call: